mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 ### In between scale

 Before the final solution is finished, we can add another checkpoint to collect further data if the Hero test scale numbers are not fulfilled.
-This will have custom scale values agreed upfront by all the parties and constitutes an intermediary point in the DASH development.
+This will have custom scale values agreed upfront by all the parties and constitute an intermediary point in the DASH development.
 Usually becomes irrelevant as soon as the Hero test scale is achieved.

 ### Hero test